Is Garlic Low FODMAP? (And What to Use Instead)

 Why garlic is high FODMAP

-Fructans are chains of fructose sugars that the human small intestine can't break down.
-They pass undigested into the large intestine, where gut bacteria ferment them.
-That fermentation produces gas and draws water into the gut, which is what triggers bloating, cramping, and altered bowel habits in people with IBS.
+Garlic is one of the most fructan-dense foods in the common Western diet.
+Fructans are a type of FODMAP the small intestine can't break down.
+Instead of being digested, they pass into the large intestine, where gut bacteria ferment them.
+That fermentation produces gas and pulls water into the gut, which is what triggers bloating, cramping, and altered bowel habits in people with IBS.

 Monash lists fresh garlic as high FODMAP even at very small serves.
 It's generally avoided entirely during the elimination phase.

-Things that don't work (but people try)
+Substitutes that don't work (but people try)

 Why garlic-infused oil works